 Japan has been a close US ally ever since.
-That all of West Asia is not a Japanese story ruffles the influential US neoconservative (or neocon) lobby, which charted the ‘war on terror’ prior to terror, in the 1996 Operation Clean Break report––a recommendation for Israel-US to remodel West Asia.
+That all of West Asia is not a Japanese story ruffles the influential US neoconservative (or neocon) lobby, which charted the ‘war on terror’ five years before the twin tower attacks, in the 1996 Operation Clean Break report—a recommendation for Israel-US to remodel West Asia.

 America has consistently sought refuge from such indicting facts with a moral posturing inverse to its track record.